AK-Berger/4S-SROF/README.md

 # Deep Learning to Analyze Sliding Drops ([Cite Us](#citation))

-The 4S-SROF toolkit is trying to address existing problems to analyze drop sliding motion on a tilted plate.
-It helps researchers conduct detailed studies with a broad range of variables considering their correlations.
-The 4S-SROF is able to enlarge images by up-scale ratio 3 using a super-resolution model trained on a dataset containing 14000 images from sliding drops.
-Then, different criteria are extracted from super-resolution images.
-Measuring contact angles is performed by an optimized polynomial explained in the manuscript.
+The **4S-SROF toolkit** is designed to solve existing challenges in analyzing the sliding motion of drops on tilted plates.
+It enables researchers to conduct detailed studies by considering a wide range of variables and their correlations.

+Key features include:
+- **Super-Resolution Enhancement**: The toolkit enlarges images by an up-scale ratio of 3 using a super-resolution model trained on a dataset of 14,000 sliding drop images.
+- **Comprehensive Analysis**: Extracts various criteria from the super-resolution images to provide precise insights into drop behavior.
+- **Optimized Contact Angle Measurement**: Contact angles are measured using an optimized polynomial method, as described in the accompanying manuscript.

+The 4S-SROF toolkit streamlines complex image processing tasks, empowering researchers with high-quality data for in-depth analysis.

 ![graphical abstract](https://user-images.githubusercontent.com/57271994/194614949-8736973c-4df3-4449-9a21-bc2423405648.png)

----
-# Publication Information:

-Title: Deep learning to analyze sliding drops

-Authors: Sajjad Shumaly, Fahimeh Darvish, Xiaomei Li, Alexander Saal, Chirag Hinduja, Werner Steffen, Oleksandra Kukharenko, Hans-Jürgen Butt, Rüdiger Berger*

-Journal: Langmuir

-Publication Date: January 12, 2023

-DOI: 10.1021/acs.langmuir.2c02847

 ---
 # Data Information